asnr/asnr.github.io/_drafts/2016-03-06-your-own-r-package-reposity-quick-smart.md

 categories: [R-at-work, R, windows]
 ---

+Heyo!
+This is the first of what will be a short series of posts on how to develop and distribute R packages within a workplace.

+This approach assumes all your colleagues are running Windows

+This approach taken here is opinionated and is assumes that all your colleagues are running Windows.

+This setup has been refined this workflow over a year of trawling mailing lists, stackoverflow.

+I can't guarantee this is the best setup for everyone, but it

+This I've spent the past year or so trawling through

+This setup

-If you're writing R for as part of your day job, you'll invitably find yourself wrapping commonly used code into a package, and if you're working in a team, you'll... what?
+If you're writing R for as part of your day job, you'll inevitably find yourself wrapping commonly used code into a package, and if you're working in a team, you'll... what?
 Drop the source code into a directory everyone has access to and tell the team to `install.packages("file://some_dir/my_package", repos = NULL, type = "source")`?
-Point them to a local, github or bitbucket repo and tell them to `devtools::install_git`,  `devtools::install_github` or `devtools::install_bitbucket` respectively?
+Point them to a local, github or bitbucket repo and tell them to `devtools::install_local`,  `devtools::install_github` or `devtools::install_bitbucket` respectively?

 Let's set up a CRAN-like package repository to host your (or your company's) private packages.
-We might come in expecting that We don't want to spend time fiddling with servers or networks, so we're going to host our repository on a
+We might come in expecting that

+We don't want to spend time fiddling with servers or networks, so we're going to host our repository on a

 Wouldn't it be nice if everyone could just `install.packages('my_package')`?